-Research Output per year
+Projects per year

-Marina is a geographer with a background in economics and Academic Lead for the University’s Responsible Futures’ Research and Enterprise Agenda, which is aimed at fostering internal and external interdisciplinary research and consultancy collaborations - https://www.brighton.ac.uk/research-and-enterprise/brighton-futures/responsible-futures.aspx.
+She is a geographer with a background in economics and Academic Lead for the University’s Responsible Futures’ Research and Enterprise Agenda, an initiative aimed at fostering internal and external interdisciplinary research and consultancy collaborations - https://www.brighton.ac.uk/research-and-enterprise/brighton-futures/responsible-futures.aspx.

 She has advised on numerous international cooperation and research assignments funded by International Development Organisations (IDOs) such as: The World Bank, the European Union, The UN (UNESCO, UNIDO, UNWTO), the Commonwealth Secretariat, National Ministries and Tourism Boards, Regional Development Agencies and NGOs.